-Acceptable Solutions Performance Criteria

-A1 P1

-Building height must be no more than: Building height must satisfy all of the following:

-10 m.

-(a) be consistent with any Desired Future Character Statements provided for the area; (b) not unreasonably overshadow adjacent public space; (c) be compatible with the scale of nearby buildings; (d) be no more than 12 m.
+Acceptable Solutions Performance Criteria A1 P1 Building height must satisfy all of the following: Building height must be no more than: 10 m. (a) be consistent with any Desired Future Character Statements provided for the area; (b) not unreasonably overshadow adjacent public space; (c) be compatible with the scale of nearby buildings; (d) be no more than 12 m.
 A2 P2 Building height within 10 m of a residential zone must be no more than 8.5 m.
 Building height within 10 m of a residential zone must be compatible with the building height of existing buildings on adjoining lots in the residential zone.